React Native Modalfy

 export default EmptyModal

 onAnimate & onClose are the only events we support for now.
-If there is another one you'd like to have, please: let us know!
+If there is another one you'd like to have, please: !